Ayesh/StatelessCSRF/README.md

 `ayesh/stateless-csrf` is PHP library that generates and validates stateless CSRF-protection tokens.
 This means the generated tokens are not stored in a database or disk on the server.
 Instead, a combination of a secret key (that only the server knows) and clues to identify a browser are used.

-Because we do not generate or validate tokens, this library does _not_ provide protection against replay attacks.
+Because we do not store the generated tokens, this library does _not_ provide protection against replay attacks.

 ## Requirements
  - PHP 7.3 or later.